Suhas1131/GalaxyEvolution/README.md

 - one component representing the blue population
 - one component representing the red population

 This converts the visual separation in the color–magnitude diagram into a quantitative model.
-Rather than manually selecting a boundary, the project fits the population structure in each bin and uses the fitted distributions to derive the divider.

 <p align="center">
   <img src="figures/dgFit_Row3.png" width="750"/>
 </p>

 <p align="center">
-  <sub><strong>Figure 5.</strong> Example two-component fits to galaxy color distributions.
-Each distribution is modeled as the sum of blue-population and red-population components, allowing the divider to be measured statistically rather than chosen by eye.</sub>
+  <sub><strong>Figure 5.</strong> Example two-component fits to galaxy color distributions across absolute-magnitude bins.
+In each panel, the dashed blue and red curves show the fitted blue-population and red-population components, respectively.
+The solid black curve shows the combined double-Gaussian model.
+The number of galaxies used in each fit is shown in the upper-left corner, and the corresponding absolute magnitude range is shown above each panel.</sub>
 </p>

----
+___

 ### Completeness–Reliability Optimization